dolthub/docs/content/reference/sql/version-control/dolt-sql-functions.md

 ## `DOLT_DIFF_SUMMARY()`

-The `DOLT_DIFF_SUMMARY()` table function calculates the data difference summary in a table's data at any two commits in the database.
-Each row in the result set describes a diff summary for a single table with statistics information of number of rows modified, added, deleted and modified, number of cells added, deleted and modified and total number of rows and cells the table has at each commit.
+The `DOLT_DIFF_SUMMARY()` table function calculates the data difference summary between any two commits in the database.
+Each row in the result set describes a diff summary for a single table with statistics information of number of rows unmodified, added, deleted and modified, number of cells added, deleted and modified and total number of rows and cells the table has at each commit.
-`DOLT_DIFF_SUMMARY()` works like [CLI `dolt diff --summary` command](../../cli.md#dolt-diff), but two commits must be defined to use `DOLT_DIFF_SUMMARY()` table function, but the table name is optional.
+`DOLT_DIFF_SUMMARY()` works like [CLI `dolt diff --summary` command](../../cli.md#dolt-diff), but two commits must be defined to use `DOLT_DIFF_SUMMARY()` table function and the table name is optional.
 This table function only provides rows added and deleted information for keyless tables.
 It returns empty result for tables with no data changes.

 Note that the `DOLT_DIFF_SUMMARY()` table function currently has restrictions on how it can be used in queries.
 It does not